awsdocs/aws-xray-developer-guide/doc-source/xray-concepts.md

 ![\[Drill down to traces for individual requests\]](http://docs.aws.amazon.com/xray/latest/devguide/images/scorekeep-filter-httpurlCONTAINSuser-cropped.png)

+## Groups<a name="xray-concepts-groups"></a>

+Extending filter expressions, X\-Ray also supports the group feature\.
+Using a filter expression, you can define criteria by which to accept traces into the group\.

+You can call the group by name or by Amazon Resource Name \(ARN\) to generate its own service graph, trace summaries, and Amazon CloudWatch metrics\.
+Once a group is created, incoming traces are checked against the group’s filter expression as they are stored in the X\-Ray service\.
+Metrics for the number of traces matching each criteria are published to CloudWatch every minute\.

+Updating a group's filter expression doesn't change data that's already recorded\.
+The update applies only to subsequent traces\.
+This can result in a merged graph of the new and old expressions\.
+To avoid this, delete the current group and create a fresh one\.

+**Note**
+Groups are billed by the number of retrieved traces that match the filter expression\.
+For more information, see [AWS X\-Ray pricing](https://aws.amazon.com/xray/pricing/)\.

 ## Annotations and Metadata<a name="xray-concepts-annotations"></a>

 When you instrument your application, the X\-Ray SDK records information about incoming and outgoing requests, the AWS resources used, and the application itself\.
 You can add other information to the segment document as annotations and metadata\.

 **Annotations** are simple key\-value pairs that are indexed for use with [filter expressions](xray-console-filters.md)\.
-Use annotations to record data that you want to use to group traces in the console, or when calling the [http://docs.aws.amazon.com/xray/latest/api/API_GetTraceSummaries.html](http://docs.aws.amazon.com/xray/latest/api/API_GetTraceSummaries.html) API\.
+Use annotations to record data that you want to use to group traces in the console, or when calling the [https://docs.aws.amazon.com/xray/latest/api/API_GetTraceSummaries.html](https://docs.aws.amazon.com/xray/latest/api/API_GetTraceSummaries.html) API\.

 X\-Ray indexes up to 50 annotations per trace\.